 Table of Contents

-ToggleWhile less than 1% of the U.S. population has schizophrenia, about 4.9% of people with this condition commit suicide.
-For many, schizophrenia rehabilitation is a life-changing treatment that provides relief from symptoms and helps them find happiness again.
-If you need schizophrenia disorder treatment, FHE Health is your source for evidence-based therapy in a safe, clinical environment.
+ToggleWhile less than 1% of the U.S. population has schizophrenia, about 4.9% of people with this condition are at risk of taking their own lives.
+For many patients, a reliable treatment plan can provide symptom relief and help them regain control of their lives.
+If you need schizophrenia disorder treatment, FHE Health in Deerfield Beach, South Florida, offers a care plan built around each patient’s symptoms.

 What Is Schizophrenia?